tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/旧版 API 教程/消息收发/消息收发（Android）_intl_en.md

 The IM SDK stores messages locally.
 To obtain these messages, use `getLocalMessage` of `TIMConversation`.
 This is an asynchronous method, and a callback needs to be set to obtain message data. **For a C2C conversation, offline messages will be obtained automatically after login.
 For a group conversation, when recent contacts roaming is enabled, only the last message is obtained after login, and roaming messages can be obtained using `getMessage`.**

- > **Note:**
- > For resource messages such as image and audio messages, the message body only contains descriptive information, and additional APIs are required to download data.
+ >!
+For resource messages such as image and audio messages, the message body only contains descriptive information, and additional APIs are required to download data.
 For more information, see Parsing Messages.
 The actual data downloaded is not cached, and must be cached by the caller.

 **Prototype:**